 After your walk, take a stroll through the village, admiring the 17th and 18th century buildings, which are covered in ochre.
 Have a coffee or a drink in an open-air café and buy local art and souvenirs in the art galleries and small shops.

-Heading towards Bonnieux, along the D149, you will come to the Pont Julien which was built by the Romans over 2000 years ago (for the best view, you should walk along a small side path).
+Heading towards Bonnieux, you will arrive to the Pont Julien which was built by the Romans over 2000 years ago (for the best view, you should walk along a small side path).
 At the top of the village, you will discover an old church dating from the 12th century.
 From there, you will have a magnificent view of the Luberon valley.

 Named one of the most beautiful villages in France, Lourmarin is the quintessential Provencal village.